D-Gam 50 micrograms/ml solution for injection.

 Human protein content 20 - 180 g/l of which at least 95% is IgG.

-Each vial contains 1500 IU human anti-D immunoglobulin.
+Each vial contains nominally 1500 IU human anti-D immunoglobulin.

-One ml contains 1250 IU human anti-D immunoglobulin.
+One ml contains at least 1250 IU human anti-D immunoglobulin.

 *100 micrograms of human anti-D immunoglobulin correspond to 500 international units (IU).